fsec404/fsec404.github.io/_posts/2019-07-24-arp-cache-poisoning-and-mitm.md

 ![ARP Packet Format](../../assets/images/arp-spoofing/wireshark-get-depth.png)

-Since the GET request resulted in moved result.
-We can curl the website over https in the following manner.
+Since the GET request resulted in moved result, we can curl the website over https in the following manner.

 ![ARP Packet Format](../../assets/images/arp-spoofing/res-https.png)

-The same can be seen in wireshark.
+The same can be seen in Wireshark.

 ![ARP Packet Format](../../assets/images/arp-spoofing/wireshark-https-depth.png)

 That's it for this post.
-The complete script is available at my github [page][page]
+The complete script is available at my GitHub [page][page]

 [page]: https://github.com/venkat-abhi/arp-cache-poisoner